Technical Communication (M.A.)

 Review important information about application fees.

-• baccalaureate degree from a regionally accredited university (Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
+• Baccalaureate degree from a regionally accredited university.
+(Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
 In most cases, three-year degrees are not considered.
 Visit our International FAQs for more information.)

-• a copy of an official transcript from each institution where course credit was granted
+• A copy of an official transcript from each institution where course credit was granted.

-• a 2.75 overall GPA or a 2.75 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)
+• A 2.75 overall GPA or a 2.75 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses).

-• minimum 3.0 GPA in 12 or more hours of undergraduate English, writing, editing, web design, or technical communication/professional writing course work.
+• A minimum 3.0 GPA in 12 or more hours of undergraduate English, writing, editing, web design, or technical communication/professional writing course work.
 (Other courses may be approved by the graduate advisor.)

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.